kalletolonen/djangoadmin/README.md

-## Idempotent Django developlment server with Salt
+## Idempotent Django development server with Salt

 ### What does it do?
 - The state creates a barebones Django development environment with Virtualenv